 All products should be installed in accordance with the latest British Standard.

 Tobermore produces paving and walling products with excellent density and durability, however, as with all concrete products, slight colour variations are inevitable.
 Although every effort is made to ensure consistency of product colour, variations can occur.
-In particular, single colours such as Golden, Buff, Natural and Red will have variations.
+In particular, single colours such as Golden, Buff, Natural, Charcoal and Red will have variations.
 Tobermore therefore recommends that products are thoroughly mixed on site by drawing from a minimum of four pallets.

 We would always recommend that when purchasing products, especially in larger quantities, that they are all ordered and manufactured in one batch to reduce the chances of getting colour variation.